weacast/weacast/packages/weacast-grib2json/README.md

 ]
 ```

-When using the tool as a Docker container the arguments to the CLI have to be provided through the ARGS environment variable, the previous example becomes:
+When using the tool as a Docker container the arguments to the CLI have to be provided through the ARGS environment variable, with the data volume required to make input accessible within the container and get output file back the previous example becomes:
 ```
-docker run --name grib2json --rm -e "ARGS=--names --data --fp 2 --fs 103 --fv 10.0 gfs.t18z.pgrbf00.2p5deg.grib2" claustres/grib2json
+docker run --name grib2json --rm -v /mnt/data:/usr/local/data -e "ARGS=--names --data --fp 2 --fs 103 --fv 10.0 --output /usr/local/data/output.json /usr/local/data/gfs.t18z.pgrbf00.2p5deg.grib2" claustres/grib2json
 ```